How USDZ Enables New Experiences for ARKit: Part One

 So far USDZ hasn’t been adopted by Android or other platforms, and hence it can only be consumed by users with iOS and MacOS devices.
-On these other platforms gLTF and gLB seem to be the main candidate to become the USDZ equivalent.
+On other platforms, gLTF and gLB seem to be the main candidate to become the USDZ equivalent.

-Moreover, QuickLook is only available on iOS and although third-party solutions exist, there isn’t an equivalent native solution on Android, but you can be sure that if and when it arrives, it will use the gLTF format and will display the content slighly differently from QuickLook.
+Moreover, QuickLook is only available on iOS.
+Although third-party solutions exist, there isn’t an equivalent native solution on Android.
+But you can be sure that if and when it arrives, it will use the gLTF format and will display the content slightly different from QuickLook.

-AR is inherently averse to the concept of apps: you don’t want to have to switch to a different app every time you want to access a different AR layer or service, let alone download and install an app which you’re going to use only when at a specific location and never open again.
+AR is inherently averse to the concept of apps: you don’t want to switch to a different app every time you want to access a different AR layer or service, let alone download and install an app which you’re going to use only when at a specific location.

 For this reason, the fact that USDZ allows users to interact with AR content without having to install an app is a step forward in that direction, albeit a small one.
 To really move in the direction of an AR cloud, we need to be able to, at least, add interactions to experiences such as the ones offered by USDZ.